 Every year, our doctors talk to Peoria men and women who are truly confused about whether they should visit a dentist or an oral surgeon for their tooth extractions.
 This is a legitimate question and one we’d like to take time to answer in this blog since tooth extractions are nothing to mess around with or wait for.

 While both dentists and oral surgeons like our doctors are qualified and trained to perform tooth extractions, dentists generally do not pull teeth in every circumstance.
-There are instances when surgical intervention is required, and an oral surgeon should be chosen in these cases.
+There are instances when surgical intervention is required, and an oral surgeon like the doctors at AOS should be chosen in these cases.

 What Type of Tooth Extractions Do You Require?